Kazakhstan Process Service

 Kazakhstan PROCESS SERVERs

-Kazakhstan process servers serve civil and commercial matters pursuant to the Hague Service Convention, which is a multilateral treaty adopted in Hague, Netherlands on November 15, 1965, by member states of the Hague Conference on Private International Law.
+Kazakhstan process servers serve civil and commercial matters pursuant to the Hague Service Convention, a multilateral treaty adopted in Hague, Netherlands, on November 15, 1965, by member states of the Hague Conference on Private International Law.
 It came into existence to give litigants a reliable and efficient means of serving the documents on parties living, operating, or based in another country.
 The provisions of the convention apply to the service of process in civil and commercial matters but not criminal matters.
-Also, the Convention shall not apply if the address of the person to be served with the document is not known.
+Also, the Convention shall not apply if the address of the person served with the document is unknown.

 Method of Service and Translation requirements

-Subject to subparagraph (b) the document may be served by delivery to an addressee who accepts it voluntarily.
-If the document is to be served under the Central Authority, the document must be written in, or translated into, the official language or one of the official languages of Kazakhstan.
+Subject to subparagraph (b), the document may be served by delivery to an addressee who accepts it voluntarily.
+Suppose the document is to be served under the Central Authority.
+In that case, the document must be written in, or translated into, the official language or one of the official languages of Kazakhstan.

 Alternate Methods of Service

 The Hague Convention provides various modes of process service of documents, such as by postal channel or by diplomatic/consular agents, judicial officers, officials, or other competent persons.
 These provisions are covered under Articles 8 to 10 and may or not be allowed by member countries as a valid mode of serving the documents in their territory.
 The method of serving the documents through the Central Agency (Article 5) is not optional but is binding on all the member countries.
 The services done by the Central Agency usually take a long time: 4 to 12 months.
 The convention gives relief to the litigants if they have not received a certificate of service or delivery from the Central Agency even after waiting for six months.
 In such cases, the Court may give its judgment if it considers that a reasonable time has elapsed.
 Also, the court may issue a provisional order or protective measure in case of urgency, even before the six-month waiting period.

 Service by Mail